Alvey Reels

 Alvey Reels is an Australian manufacturer of fishing tackle, primarily known for fishing reels and rods.
-It was founded by Charles Alvey in Brisbane during 1920 making it one of the oldest family owned fishing companies in Australia.
+It was founded by Charles Alvey in Brisbane in 1920, making it one of Australia's oldest family-owned fishing companies.

-On 20 July 2017 the company announced that it would be closing.
-The managing director Bruce Alvey, great grandson of the founder, said the company had "suffered a dramatic drop in sales, particularly in the last six months."
+On the 20th of July, 2017, the company announced that it would be closing.
+The managing director Bruce Alvey, great-grandson of the founder, said the company had "suffered a dramatic drop in sales, particularly in the last six months."

-In mid 2019, Alvey was saved from closure and is still producing reels.
+In mid-2019, Alvey was saved from closure and is still producing reels.